open/close all folders

-- Lumina and Rick from Harvest Moon.
-Lumina, the girl who appeared as a Lonely Rich Kid, who thought of you as her big brother and eventually fell in love with you, in "A Wonderful Life", was changed into a love interest for "Special Edition".
-She's changed from fourteen to sixteen(JP)/eighteen, and looks the same, though.
-Rick was just ran a tool shop in 64, but was changed to a love interest in Back to Nature For Girl.
+- Lumina from Harvest Moon: A Wonderful Life.
+Lumina, the girl who originally appeared as a Lonely Rich Kid who thought of you as her big brother and eventually fell in love with you, was changed into a love interest for "Special Edition".
+She's changed from fourteen to sixteen in Japan, eighteen internationally, for this.

-- When the Takarazuka stage adaptation Phoenix Wright was announced, fans who were familiar with the Takarazuka's penchant for adding in romantic subplots speculated wildly on who'd end up as Phoenix's love interest, with guesses ranging from the plausible (Mia, Maya) to the highly unlikely (Edgeworth).
+- When the Takarazuka stage adaptation of Phoenix Wright: Ace Attorney was announced, fans who were familiar with the Takarazuka's penchant for adding in romantic subplots speculated wildly on who'd end up as Phoenix's love interest, with guesses ranging from the plausible (Mia, Maya) to the highly unlikely (Edgeworth).
 In the end, the one who got the promotion was, of all people, Lana Skye (well, they called her Leona, but if it walks like a Lana and quacks like a Lana...), a character who appears in only one case (albeit a fairly long one) and doesn't have any particular history or chemistry with Phoenix.

 - In the Mass Effect series, Garrus and Tali weren't originally intended as romance options.
 Fans liked them so much that they were added to the roster of possible love interests in the second game.
 Funnily enough, if Shepard pursues neither of them, they hook up with each other near the end of the third game.
 Additionally, Kaidan Alenko (assuming he survives that long) is promoted to love interest for Male!Shepard in Mass Effect 3, having previously been exclusively susceptible to FemShep's charms.

 - Crea's route in Duel Savior Destiny mostly replaces the harem route from the original game, though in order to accommodate this change they made surprisingly few tweaks to the original story, which makes Crea not really fit in very well with what's going on.